-Class hours: 3 lecture and 15 lab Prereq: "C" or higher in NURS 253, NURS 254, NURS 255.
+Class hours: 3 lecture and 15 lab Prereq: "C" or higher in NURS 253, NURS 254 and NURS 255.
 Concurrent enrollment in NURS 258.
 "C" or higher in or concurrent enrollment in ENG 100 and ANTH 200.

-Description: This second-level course focuses on the nursing care process for meeting the self-care needs of patients experiencing common, complex medical/surgical conditions.
-Management skills in the care of a group of patients are developed.
-Clinical experiences are provided in a variety of settings.
+Description: A second-level course focusing on the nursing care process in meeting the self-care needs of clients experiencing common, complex medical/surgical conditions.

+Management skills in the care of a group of clients are developed.
+Clinical experiences are in a variety of settings.
 Course objectives are explored and met through a variety of writing assignments.

+NURSING

-NURSING (NURS) •continued
+(NURS) •continued